 They have already invaded ports in a number of other Indo-Pacific countries including India, Singapore, Taiwan, Japan, Hong Kong and possibly Fiji.

-Black-striped mussels were probably introduced into Darwin on the hull of a commercial or recreational vessel.
+Black-striped mussels were probably introduced into Darwin on the hull or in the seawater systems of a commercial or recreational vessel.
 There is also the potential for them to be transported as larvae in ballast water, although given their short larval stage this is a less likely route.

 Once in an area, the mussels could also be spread by other means, such as the movement from one area to another of fouled aquaculture equipment.